ClassicDIY/ClassicMQTT/code/Python/README.md

 version 1.0.0
 <p>
 This tool is meant to run on a computer system that can reach a Midnite Classic Solar MPPT Controller.
 It will periodically connect to the
 Classic using MODBUS and then format that data into a JSON format and post it onto an MQTT server.
-An example installtion would be a Raspberry Pi
-Running on the local network with the Classic and has an MQTT service installed on it (like Mosquitto).
+An example installation would be a Raspberry Pi running on the local network with the Classic and has an MQTT service installed on it (like Mosquitto).
+The data would be collected by the tool and posted onto the MQTT service.
 <p>
-It requires python 3 and these packages be installed on the system to operate correctly:
+It requires Python 3 and these packages be installed on the system to operate correctly:
-Pymodbus
-paho-mqtt
++Pymodbus
++paho-mqtt
 <p>
 The following are the parameters that can be passed to the script
 <p>